dakom/StarlingPageFlip/README.md

 StarlingPageFlip
 ================

-This is a fork of NeoGuo's pageflip, with a few new goals (work-in-progress).
+This is a fork of NeoGuo's Starling-powered pageflipper, with a few new features and goals (work-in-progress).

-The basic idea is to sacrifice some performance but gain new features
+The basic idea is to sacrifice some significant performance but gain some significant new features :)

+If all you need is to pop in a texture atlas and flip through the book at a predefined size and not see hidden pages till uncovered- use NeoGuo's version, it is faster for that

+If, on the other hand, you need the "New Features" here (see below), this is a great starting point imho.

 **DEMO:**